Lama-DCIpython/DjangoRest_tutorial/README.md

 [sourse and additional info](https://www.django-rest-framework.org/tutorial/quickstart/)

-## adding other models and a html file for the homepage template
+## Adding other models and a html file for the homepage template
 #TODo still under editing

 Let's say you want to make a blog website where you add blog posts to your blog then you need to create Post model in the `tutorial/quickstart/views.py`